basho-labs/little_riak_book/en/02-concepts.md

 In other words, setting `w=all` would help ensure your system was more likely to be consistent, at the expense of waiting longer, with a chance that your write would fail if fewer than 3 nodes were available (meaning, over half of your total servers are down).

+A failed write, however, is not necessarily a true failure.
+The client will receive an error message, but the write will typically still have succeeded on some number of nodes smaller than the *W* value, and will typically eventually be propagated to all of the nodes that should have it.

 <h4>R</h4>

-The same goes for reading.
+Reading involves similar tradeoffs.
 To ensure you have the most recent value, you can read from all 3 nodes containing objects (`r=all`).
 Even if only 1 of 3 nodes has the most recent value, we can compare all nodes against each other and choose the latest one, thus ensuring some consistency.
 Remember when I mentioned that RDBMS databases were *write consistent*?
 This is close to *read consistency*.
 Just like `w=all`, however, the read will fail unless 3 nodes are available to be read.
 Finally, if you only want to quickly read any value, `r=1` has low latency, and is likely consistent if `w=all`.

-In general terms, the N/R/W values are Riak's way of allowing you to trade less consistency for more availability.
+In general terms, the N/R/W values are Riak's way of allowing you to trade lower consistency for more availability.

 <h3>Vector Clock</h3>